Elmariachi87/banker/README.md

 # banker
-A fake bank app to practise a range of JS methods
+A mock banking app to practise a range of JS methods

 LOGIN: first digit of each name (e.g. jh for Joe Hookham).
 Pin found below